Flow-IPC/ipc/README.md

 As noted in Organization, Flow-IPC is conveniently packaged in a monolithic meta-project.
 "Normally" working with Git in a given repo is straightforward: You clone with a command, you create branch and switch to it, you make changes/commits, and lastly you issue a pull request (PR) to merge this into the master development branch.
 If this is accepted and merged, you're done!
+(Acceptance, as of this writing, means that code reviewer(s) formally accept(s) your PR.
+In addition an automated CI/CD pipeline shall execute for your PR, initially and after any update; it this fails, then acceptance is unlikely.)

 However, as also noted in Organization, Flow-IPC is a meta-project composed of -- primarily -- a handful of sub-projects: `flow` and `ipc_*`.
 (In fact, as of this writing, the dependency tree between them is